BristolSTA/uobtheatre-api/README.md

 docker-compose run --rm api pytest --cov uobtheatre -vv -s uobtheatre/bookings/test/test_views.py -k 'test_name'
 ```

+## Seeding

+There are a load of fixtures save in fixture.json in all the moduels.
+These can be loaded into the database with make seed.
+Most notably this will add an admin users called with the following details:

+email: admin@email.com
+password: strongpassword

 ## Packages :package:

 When adding a package run